gingerchew/ginger.wtf-2024/src/posts/fixing-my-rss-feed-for-feedbin.md

 ## Any edgecases?

 I'm sure there will be, I'm already wrenching one together in this post.
-For now though, this works just fine.
+For now though, this works fine.

 ### A thought about heading links